Salitre97/ECGR-4105-Intro-to-ML/README.md

  **ECGR 4105 - Intro to Machine Learning**
 ------------------------------------------

-This repository will consist homework assignments and projects from my machine learnign class at the University of North Carolina at Charlotte.
+This repository will consist homework of assignments and projects from my machine learnign class at the University of North Carolina at Charlotte.

 ***Homework 1**
 -----------------------------------------